Protegrity-Developer-Edition/protegrity-developer-edition/samples/java/README.md

-# Protegrity Developer Edition - Java Samples
+# Protegrity AI Developer Edition - Java Samples

 Sample applications demonstrating how to use Protegrity's Application Protector Java SDK and Developer Edition utilities for data discovery and protection.